 3duk1t3xampl3.iot.us-west-2.amazonaws.com.
 We’ll use this in a moment.

-You can enter the configuration menu from the Blink-Hello-World directory of the repository:
+Go to the configuration menu from the Blink-Hello-World directory of the repository and enter:

 pio run --environment core2foraws --target menuconfig